-Iranian-affiliated armed groups, including the Popular Mobilziation Forces (PMF), have been accused of fomenting violence in Iraq.
+Iranian-affiliated armed groups, including the Popular Mobilization Forces (PMF), have been accused of fomenting violence in Iraq.
 On 20 December the United States (US) conducted a series of airstrikes targeting the Kataib Hezbollah paramilitary group.
 The US carried out an additional airstrike on 2 January 2020, killing the head of Iran’s Islamic Revolutionary Guard Corps-Quds Force, General Qasem Soleimani, and a senior PMF commander, Abu Mahdi al-Muhandis.
 Following the assassinations of Soleimani and al-Muhandis, Iraq’s parliament voted to end the presence of all foreign troops in Iraq and halt assistance from the US-led coalition against the so-called Islamic State of Iraq and the Levant (ISIL).

-The mass killing of protesters comes just two years after another deadly armed conflict in Iraq.
+The mass killing of protesters comes just two years after the end of another deadly armed conflict in Iraq.
 During 2014 ISIL militarily seized vast territory across Iraq and Syria and launched a systematic campaign of atrocities across northern Iraq.
 In response a military coalition comprised mainly of the Iraqi Security Forces (ISF) and Kurdish Peshmerga, supported by the US-led coalition, launched offensives and eventually declared victory on 21 November 2017.
 The PMF and Iranian-backed militias also played a key role in defeating ISIL.